okikio/joseph/README.md

 ```powershell
 yarn build
 ```
-is meant for testing, testing how the website will react if it were published to the web.
+is meant for testing, testing how the website will react if it were published to the web, it won't be used often.

 ---

 ### *Editing*
 You will most likely only change some text and an image here and there.
-To add new pages and edit old ones you need to navigate to [views/pages](/views/pages), right click on the folder and create a new file, make sure it ends in a `.pug`.
+To add new pages and edit old ones you need to navigate to views/pages for example if you want to edit the homepage you have to edit the [index.pug](./views/pages/index.pug) file.
+Right click on *pages* folder in the *views* folder, click create a new file, make sure it ends in `.pug`.
 You can call it whatever you want (Note: the name of the file is the name you use to access it, for example, `blog-for-october.pug` will be accessed using this `[website-domain.com]/blog-for-october`.
 You can also create folders, `2020/cool-things.pug` => `[website-domain.com]/2020/cool-things`).
 Once you have created your new webpage copy this to it,
 ```pug
 extends /app.pug